Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 <img alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/doublets_10x.png'>

+*Image from 10x genomics*

 In a typical 10x experiment the proportion of doublets is linearly dependent on the amount of loaded cells.
 In our covid dataset, we actually have a subsample (the original contained more groups including an influenza group which we removed).
 The original dataset contained about 5000 cells per sample, which equates to around 9000 cells loaded in.
 From the specs in the [10x Chromium user guide](https://cdn.10xgenomics.com/image/upload/v1668017706/support-documents/CG000315_ChromiumNextGEMSingleCell3-_GeneExpression_v3.1_DualIndex__RevE.pdf) (see page 18) we can see that for every ~1000 cells recovered, about 0.8% are estimated to be doublets.
 So we can predict that ~4% of our library samples will be doublets (0.04 x 5000).

 Let's run Scrublet to predict doublets and remove them from our dataset.
 We'll leave most of the default parameters, but use 'sample' as our batch key as this will allow us to see the names of each batch.

 <img style='border-radius:10px; box-shadow: 5px 5px 10px rgb(0 0 0 / 0.5);' alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/scrublet.png'>

+We can compare our doublet rates and mean scores across each batches.
+Note that the scores are averaged per batch, similarly the doublet percent is not combined across batches.

 <img style='border-radius:10px; box-shadow: 5px 5px 10px rgb(0 0 0 / 0.5);' alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/scrublet_stats.png'>

+We can look at a UMAP plot with the doublet scores as embeddings.
+You will usually see cells with high scores around the edges or between clusters.
+This is the issue discussed before where we can mistake the doublets for distinct cell populations of not careful.

 <img style='border-radius:10px; box-shadow: 5px 5px 10px rgb(0 0 0 / 0.5);' alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/scrublet_umap.png'>

+We can also look at the distplot for each batch with their respective doublet scores.
+Notice how the threshold is slighly different from each batch.

 <img style='border-radius:10px; box-shadow: 5px 5px 10px rgb(0 0 0 / 0.5);' alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/scrublet_distplot.png'>